The rising popularity of black and white photographs of animals in the wild

 Converting is not a word to favour when it comes to making a black-and-white picture.
 The commonly mistaken premise is that to create a good black-and-white photo is to convert it from colour.

 The burn and dodge tools in today’s photo editing software such as Photoshop are a legacy of the darkroom.
-Areas of the print under the enlarger were ‘burned in’ with a burn tool ( a piece of cardboard with a hole in it) or held back with the ‘dodge’ tool (a smaller cardboard at the end of a wire handle).
+Areas of the print under the enlarger were ‘burned in’ with a burn tool (cardboard with a hole in it) or held back with the ‘dodge’ tool (a smaller cardboard at the end of a wire handle).

 There was no undo; you threw it all away at an expense, and you kept trying until you got to where you wanted it to be.